Chapter 8

 Verifying Logika programs

-There are two modes in Logika – manual and SymExe.
+There are two modes in Logika – manual and automatic.
 In chapters 8 and 9, we will use manual mode.
-In chapter 10, we will use SymExe mode.
-You can change the mode in Logika by going to File->Settings->Tools->Sireum->Logika.
+In chapter 10, we will use automatic mode.
+You will designate the verification mode on the second line of the Scala file (just below // #Sireum #Logika).
+To specify manual mode, you will write:

 Sometimes, the Logika verification needs to be run manually.
-If you don’t see either red errors or a purple checkmark, right-click in the text area that contains the code and select “Logika Check”.
+If you don’t see either red errors or a purple checkmark, right-click in the text area that contains the code and select “Logika Check (All in File)”.

 Example programs

-This section contains four sample Logika programs that highlight the different language features.
+This section contains four sample Scala programs that highlight the different language features that we will work with.

 Example 1: User input, printing, operations